nirmalya-broad/UMINormalize/README.md

 After sorting is done, UMINormalize algorithm segments and collapses the reads based on a heuristic (the gap between the cluster described earlier in the <b>Algorithm</b> section) to obtain reads of mRNA transcripts without any PCR duplicates. <b>Out of memory sort</b> implemented in C++ allows processing of unlimited number of reads.

+## Statistical modeling
+In this version of the project we segment the reads based on a fix gap (500 bases).
+However, in another project we developed a statistical model of the gaps based on a mixture of distributions.
+That part of the project is still in progress.
+But for concept and code please see the [NB_EM](https://github.com/nirmalya-broad/NB_EM) repository.

 ## Running UMINormalize
 After compiling the way to run UMINormalize is
 ```